-When literally translated from Arabic, Kaffarah is a general term which means “what is paid to redress an imbalance or to compensate for commissioning a sinful act, i.e. a kind of punishment or penalty”.
+Kaffarah is an Arabic term that translates to “what is paid to redress an imbalance or to compensate for commissioning a sinful act, i.e., a kind of punishment or penalty”.

-This comes from the Hadith-I Sharif narrated by Abu Huraira:
+This originates from the Hadith-I Sharif narrated by Abu Huraira:

 ‘A person came to our master the Prophet and said, “O the Messenger of Allah, I am ruined.”
 Our master the Prophet asked what happened.
 He said that he had broken the Ramadan fast intentionally.
 Our master the Prophet told him to free a slave.
 When he said that he had no slave, he ordered him to fast for two months incessantly.
 When he said that he was unable to do so, he told him to feed poor people.’

 By donating your Kaffarah with Muslim Aid, you can be absolutely sure that every last penny of your donation goes to feeding the people who need it most.

 When Does Kaffarah Need to be Paid By?